 The sale of Seamap products, while not generally impacted by seasonal factors, can vary significantly from quarter to quarter due to customer delivery requirements.
-In the three months ended April 30, 2011, Seamap shipped two GunLink 4000 systems and three BuoyLink systems which contributed significantly to revenues in that period.
-During the three months ended April 30, 2010, we shipped two GunLink 4000 systems.
-The balance of revenues in both periods relates to the sale of certain other equipment, such as streamer weight collars and providing on-going support and repair services, as well as spare parts sales.
+In the three months ended July 31, 2011, Seamap shipped one GunLink 4000 system and one BuoyLink system.
+During the three months ended July 31, 2010, we shipped two GunLink 4000 systems.
+The balance of revenues in both periods relates to the sale of certain other equipment, such as streamer weight collars, and providing on-going support and repair services, as well as spare parts sales.
+In the six months ended July 31, 2011, we shipped a total of three GunLink 4000 systems, versus four for the comparable period in the prior year.
 Changes in product prices did not contribute materially to the difference in sales between the fiscal 2012 and fiscal 2011 periods, except as described below.

-The gross profit from the sale of Seamap equipment for the three months ended April 30, 2011 was higher than that for the three months ended April 30, 2010 due to changes in product mix and due to a discount provided in the three months ended April 30, 2010 to a particular customer.
+The gross profit from the sale of Seamap equipment for the six months ended July 31, 2011 was higher than that for the six months ended July 31, 2010 due to changes in product mix and due to a discount provided in the three months ended April 30, 2010 to a particular customer.
 This non-recurring discount reflected certain volume purchase commitments made by that customer.